sean1792/Bit-torrent-streammer/README.md

 NOTE:You should change path for this code

-a simple streammer to stream video or music by bittorrent.
+a simple streammer to stream video or music via bittorrent.

 ### tracker.py
 use tracker.py to setup a pirate tracker server.
 If you don't need personal tracker, just skip this.